Meteorite | Debris from Space

 What Exactly is a Meteorite?

 A meteorite is a natural object that originated in outer space which has survived an impact with the Earth's surface without being destroyed.
-Whilst still in space this object is called a meteoroid but once it enters the earth's atmosphere resistance to air causes it to heat up and emit light hence forming a fireball which is also known as a meteor or shooting star.
+Whilst still in space the object is called a meteoroid but once it enters the earth's atmosphere resistance to air causes it to heat up and emit light hence forming a fireball which is also known as a meteor or shooting star.

 Meteorites tend to be fragments of rock and/or metal which have broken away from a larger extraterrestrial body.
 They can measure anything from a fraction of a millimetre to the size of a football pitch and larger.
 Captured by Earth's gravitational force they are accelerated to speeds of over 11.2 kilometres per second.
 As they enter Earth's thick gassy atmosphere they slow down rapidly because of friction and begin to glow flashing across the sky like a firework before finally crashing to the ground.
 Most meteorites disintegrate when entering Earth's atmosphere however thousands are still found all over the world each year.
 It is very rare to actually see one hit the ground and most fall into the sea.
 The best place to spot a meteorite is in dry places such as deserts where they do not erode so quickly and are less likely to be obscured by vegetation.